-- A. Every survey must be carefully keyed to a 7 1⁄2 minute USGS topographic map which includes buildings and structures. - B. Additional maps, including tax maps, may be used in dense urban areas.
+A. Every survey must be carefully keyed to a 7 1/2 minute USGS topographic map which includes buildings and structures.
+(Copies may be submitted).
+Black and white copies may be submitted provided that project boundaries and all resources are clearly depicted.

+B. Additional maps, including tax maps, may be used in dense urban areas.
 If, due to the density of the resources additional maps are used, the topographic map needs to be graphically annotated to indicate that the surveys are keyed to a separate map.
-Be sure to label this map with the project name, a scale, and the survey boundary, if applicable.

-- C. Place project name or number on each map. - D. Make sure that each map is given a title. - E. Survey Map Information Requirements:
+- C. Place project identification number (PIN) on each map. - D. Make sure that each map is given a title. - E. Survey Map Information Requirements: